2arry/swiftline_assessment/README.md

 1. Login to you AWS Account.
 2. Go to S3 dashboard.
 3. Select any region of your choice.
-I am using the `ca-central-1` Region *(and not `us-east-1` because it was shown to ne used by almost half the internet in October 20, 2025)*
+I am using the `ca-central-1` Region *(and not `us-east-1` because it was shown to be used by almost half the internet in October 20, 2025 during the outage)*
-3. Create the state bucket in `ca-central-1` (or any region of your choice) (ensure the name is unique):
+4. Create the state bucket in `ca-central-1` (or any region of your choice) (ensure the name is unique):
     ```bash
-    aws s3 mb s3://swiftline-tfstate-candidate-larry --region us-east-1
+    swiftline-tfstate-candidate-larry
     ```
-3.  *Note:* Ensure the bucket name matches the `backend "s3"` configuration in `infrastructure/main.tf`.
+3.  *Note:* Ensure the bucket name and region matches the `backend "s3"` configuration in `infrastructure/main.tf`.

 ---